mstksg/inCode/copy/entries/five-point-haskell-1.md

 runQuery (DbConnection c) q = execute_ c q

 -- | Warning: Did you remember to charge your chromebook?
-Oh and this function -- is safe by way. clearTestEnv :: DbConnection Test -> IO () clearTestEnv conn = do
+Oh and this function -- is safe by the way. clearTestEnv :: DbConnection Test -> IO () clearTestEnv conn = do
   _ <- runQuery conn "DROP TABLE IF EXISTS users CASCADE"